Waste disposal should be the last option.

 - Donate old clothing and furniture to charitable organisations or to RecycleWorld.

-- Sell your old items online or at markets, fairs and garage sales.
+- Sell your unused items online or at markets and garage sales.

 - Buy products that can be used many times or repaired.
 Good examples are tyre retreading, rechargeable batteries, cloth nappies, hankies and cloth napkins, ink pens with refillable cartridges, durable razors, reconditioned furniture and appliances.